mturk/cygwrun/README.md

 ## Usage

-When running Cygwrun the first argument is expected to be `PROGRAM` name, followed by optional `ARGUMENTS`.
+Cygwrun expects that the first argument is

-In case the first arguments starts with `~` charater, the ramainder of the argument is considered to be the posix root directory.
+`PROGRAM` name to execute, followed by optional `ARGUMENTS`.

 In case the `PROGRAM` name is `.` character, the Cygwrun will print the evaluated arguments to the